 They know nothing of lands beyond the oceans, or the space beyond the earth.
 Nor can dogs be aware of much beyond the present time.
 They know nothing of the course of history, or where it might be headed.
 They are not aware of their inevitable death in the same way that we are.
 They do not think to themselves in words, and they probably do not reason as we do.
 And they do not seem to have the self-awareness that we do; they certainly do not get caught up in concern for their own self-image, with all the strange behaviors that engender.
 But this does not mean that dogs have no awareness at all.

 Dogs experience the world of their senses.
 They see, hear, smell, and taste their world.
 They remember where they have been.
 They recognize sounds.
-They may like some people or things, and dislike others.
-Dogs sometimes show fear, and at other times excitement.
+They may like some people or things and dislike others.
+Dogs sometimes show fear and at other times excitement.
 When asleep, they appear to dream, feet and toes twitching as if on the scent of some fantasy rabbit.
 They clearly are not just a biological mechanism, devoid of any inner experience.
-To suggest that they are not conscious is absurd — as absurd as suggesting that my neighbour across the street is not conscious.
+To suggest that they are not conscious is absurd — as absurd as suggesting that my neighbor across the street is not conscious.

 Are All Creatures Conscious?

 If dogs have the faculty of consciousness, then by the same argument so must cats, horses, deer, dolphins, whales, and other mammals.
 Why else would we require veterinarians to use anesthetics?